Mental Health – involuntary treatment

 From time to time, the MHAP also works on law reform issues and provides continuing legal education services to the legal profession and the community.

-- Review of a forensic order
+- Review of a Forensic Order

-- An application for electroconvulsive therapy
+- An application for electroconvulsive therapy (ECT)

-- An application to have an involuntary patient move out of Queensland.
+- An application to have an involuntary patient move out of Queensland

 For example, the service may:

-- Prepare a brief so that the matter may be referred for further legal advice, support or representation
+- Prepare a brief so the matter may be referred for further legal advice, support or representation

 We do not provide representation before the Mental Health Court.
 If you require assistance for a Mental Health Court matter, please contact Legal Aid Queensland on 1300 65 11 88.

-The MHAP can only assist people who are subject to involuntary treatment, or have possible matters arising, under the Mental Health Act.
+We can only assist people who are subject to involuntary treatment, or have possible matters arising, under the Mental Health Act.
 The MHAP is respectful of and encourages the assistance of family, friends, and other support people.
 However, unless exceptional circumstances exist, only a current or potential involuntary patient of mental health services can be a client of the MHAP.

-Priority for assistance is given to people who are in-patients.
+Priority for assistance is given to people who are inpatients.

 “Carly Dennis would have to be one of THE MOST kind hearted beautiful souled people I’ve ever [had] the pleasure of meeting.
 The help & assistance I received from that woman has most definitely changed my life for the better.
 I couldn’t thank her enough I had been treated so damn inhumane until she stepped in & removed the unfair torment I was receiving.”